Setext headings

 A setext heading consists of one or more lines of text, each containing at least one non-whitespace character, with no more than 3 spaces indentation, followed by a setext heading underline.
 The lines of text must be such that, were they not followed by the setext heading underline, they would be interpreted as a paragraph: they cannot be interpretable as a code fence, ATX heading, block quote, thematic break, list item, or HTML block.

-characters, with no more than 3 spaces indentation and any number of trailing spaces.
-If a line containing a single -
+A setext heading underline is a sequence of = characters or a sequence of - characters, with no more than 3 spaces indentation and any number of trailing spaces.
+If a line containing a single - can be interpreted as an empty list items, it should be interpreted this way and not as a setext heading underline.

-characters are used.
+The heading is a level 1 heading if = characters are used in the setext heading underline, and a level 2 heading if - characters are used.
 The contents of the heading are the result of parsing the preceding lines of text as CommonMark inline content.

 In general, a setext heading need not be preceded or followed by a blank line.
 However, it cannot interrupt a paragraph, so when a setext heading comes after a paragraph, a blank line is needed between them.